Mitch Blankespoor assumed his role as director of athletic communications at Wilmington College on Dec. 5, 2017.

 Along with working in higher education, Blankespoor also serves as the director of public relations for the United States Tennis Association (USTA) Boys' 18 and 16 National Championships held in Kalamazoo, Michigan each August.
 He has been in this role since 2013.

-Blankespoor is an active member of the College Sports Information Directors of America (CoSIDA) and serves on the Academic All-America committee.
+Blankespoor is an active member of the College Sports Information Directors of America (CoSIDA) and serves on the leadership team of the Academic All-America committee.

 In December of 2016, Blankespoor graduated from Indiana State University with a master's degree in recreation and sport management.

 Blankespoor's wife, Janel, is the assistant women's basketball coach and director of compliance at Wilmington.
-The couple reside in West Chester.
+The couple resides in Wilmington with their daughter, Jesalyn.